Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Col. 1:19-20 For God was pleased to have all his fulness dwell in him, 20 and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.

-So Jesus by His death appeased the wrath of God, essentially interrupting or turning away what God was going to do in righteous judgment to sinners.
-God was satisfied by the spilled blood.
-Jesus' work was complete and totally efficacious.
-Any soul who comes under the blood finds that God's wrath has been appeased.
+So Jesus by spilling His blood appeased the wrath of God, essentially interrupting or turning away what God was going to do in righteous judgment to sinners.
+Instead, The Father was completely satisfied by the spilled blood.
+Jesus' work was sufficient and totally efficacious.
+Any man who comes under the blood finds that the Father's wrath against him has been appeased.

 Totally Effective

 We are pretty certain that no Christian views Jesus' blood as insufficient to save a man.
-Nothing needs to be added to the blood; nothing needs to supplement His death.
-The cross is enough.
+Nothing needs to be added to the blood; nothing needs to supplement His sacrificial death.
+The blood is enough.

-If God's wrath against the sinner is totally appeased by Jesus' blood when he repents, why do some think that His wrath must land somewhere else?
+If God's wrath against the sinner is totally appeased by Jesus' blood when he repents, why do some think that His wrath must be poured out somewhere else, i.e., on Jesus?
 This is the crucial question, and why we began with our assertion that the Father did not punish Jesus for our sin.

 Read this carefully: If the Father punished Jesus for our sin, then He didn't forgive at all, He simply redirected his wrath and carried it out anyway.

 We've got to land solidly on this, dear reader.
-Propitiation is appeasement/satisfaction of God's wrath.
-If He punished Jesus His wrath wasn't appeased by Jesus' death.
+Propitiation is the complete appeasement/satisfaction of God's wrath for all who are washed by the Blood.
+If the Father punished Jesus His wrath wasn't appeased by Jesus' death.
 The blood wasn't enough.
 The sacrifice did not propitiate.
 If that's true the Father went out looking for someone to punish because His wrath didn't go away.

-It landed on Jesus, who had already did everything needed to satisfy the Father.
+If the blood wasn't enough the Father's wrath landed on Jesus, even though He had already did everything needed to satisfy the Father.

 Conclusion